Gamma Cassiopeiae: X-ray emission

-Gamma Cassiopeiae is the prototype of a small group of stellar sources of X-ray radiation that is about 10 times stronger than emitted from other B or Be stars.
-The character of the X-ray spectrum is Be thermal, possibly emitted from plasmas of temperatures up to least ten million kelvins, and shows very short term and long-term cycles.
-Historically, it has been held that these X-rays might be excited by matter originating from the star, from a hot wind or a disk around the star, accreting onto the surface of a degenerate companion, such as a white dwarf or neutron star.
-However, there are difficulties with either of these hypotheses.
-For example, it is not clear that enough matter can be accreted by a white dwarf, at the distance of the purported secondary star implied by the orbital period, sufficient to power an X-ray emission of nearly 10^{33} erg/s or 100 YW.
-A neutron star could easily power this X-ray flux, but X-ray emission from neutron stars is known to be non-thermal, and thus in apparent variance with the spectral properties.
+Gamma Cassiopeiae is the prototype of a small group of stellar sources of X-ray radiation that is at least 10 times stronger than emitted from other B or Be stars.
+The character of the X-ray spectrum is thermal, i.e. it is emitted from hot plasmas with temperatures higher than 60 million kelvins (5keV).
+It also shows very short-term, middle-term and long-term variations.
+Historically, it has been proposed that these X-rays might arise from magnetic interactions between the star and its disk, from a collision between the disk and the wind from a hot stripped-star companion, or from accretion onto the surface of a degenerate companion such as a white dwarf or neutron star.